swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 ## Adding tags

-To add a tag to a test, use the ``Trait/tags(_:)-yg0i`` or ``Trait/tags(_:)-272p`` trait.
+To add a tag to a test, use the ``Trait/tags(_:)`` trait.
 These traits take sequences of tags as arguments, and those tags are then applied to the corresponding test at runtime.
 If they are applied to a test suite, then all tests in that suite inherit those tags.

 Tags themselves are instances of ``Tag`` and can be expressed as string literals or as named constants declared elsewhere: